danielkinahan/numark-mixstream-pro-mixxx-mapping/README.md

 - [ ] Autoloop should continue from the same origin beat when changed ?
 - [ ] Remove loopin on trackload
 - [ ] Add ptrexs preference for hotcues/savedloops
-- [ ] Shift button should be tracked in deck state

 ## Other Issues
 - Stems mode (Shift + Hotcue) will be implemented when it's added to Mixxx.